mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 ### Recommended library

-If you are already using one of these libraries in your application, we recommend using it for our components as well.
+If you are already using one of these libraries in your application, you can keep using it for the Date and Time Pickers as well.
 This will avoid bundling two libraries.

-If you are starting a new project without any date manipulation outside of `@mui/x-date-pickers`, then we recommend `dayjs` which will have the smallest impact on the bundle size of your application.
+If you are starting a new project without any date manipulation outside of `@mui/x-date-pickers`, consider using `dayjs` which will have the smallest impact on the bundle size of your application.

 Here is the weight added to your gzipped bundle size by each of those libraries.